C0DZ1LLA/SAMAN/## Privacy Policy.md

 We may update this policy from time to time.
 We will notify you of any changes by posting the new policy on our website.

 ### Contact Information
-If you have any questions about this privacy policy, please contact us at [Your Contact Information].
+If you have any questions about this privacy policy, please contact us at [samanabotaleby@gmail.com].

 By using our website, you agree to this privacy policy.